XITRIX/iTorrent_CSharp/README.md

 What can this app do:
 - Download in the background by using microphone hack
-- Add torrent files from Files app and Safari
+- Add torrent files from Share menu (Safari and other apps)
-- Store files in Files app
+- Store files in Files app (only iOS 11)
 - Download torrent file by link
 - Download torrent by magnet
 - Select files to download
 - Share files by FTP Server
 - ???

-For now it is only a file downloader, but more features like "Port" and Maximum download speed are coming soon with the new updates

 ## Libraries used